Jon Huntsman Sr.: Early life and education

-Jon Meade Huntsman was born in Blackfoot, Idaho, into a poor family.
+Jon Meade Huntsman was born in Blackfoot, Idaho.
 His mother Sarah was a homemaker, and his father Alonzo was a teacher.
 In 1950, the family moved to Palo Alto, California, where Alonzo pursued graduate studies at Stanford University, earning an M.A. and Ed.D.
 He then became a superintendent of schools in the Los Altos district.

 Jon Huntsman attended Palo Alto High School, where he became student body president.
 He was recruited by Harold Zellerbach, chairman of Crown-Zellerbach Paper Company, to attend the Wharton School of the University of Pennsylvania on a Zellerbach scholarship.
 He graduated from Wharton in the spring of 1959, a brother of the Sigma Chi fraternity.

 Huntsman married Karen Haight, daughter of David B. Haight, in June 1959, just weeks after he graduated.
 Both were members of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 In July 1959, Huntsman left to serve for two years in the U.S. Navy as an officer aboard the USS Calvert.
 He subsequently earned an MBA from the University of Southern California's Marshall School of Business in 1966.